 Coping with fatigue

 The disabling effects of fatigue can be extremely limiting in themselves.
 However, fatigue has a secondary negative consequence on brain function.
-In particular fatigue can effect memory, concentration, skills tolerance, irritability levels and physical symptoms such as pain.
+In particular, fatigue can affect memory, concentration, skills tolerance, irritability levels, and physical symptoms such as pain.
 Approximately 70% of people with brain injury experience fatigue at some stage.

-Often mental effort like concentration on office tasks can be a greater trigger for fatigue than a physical effort.
+Often, mental effort like concentration on office tasks can be a more significant trigger for fatigue than a physical effort.
 Fatigue can be described as a ‘fog drifting in’ or simply just ‘running out of petrol’.

-Fatigue is thought to be due to a number of mechanisms.
+Fatigue is thought to be caused by a number of mechanisms.
 During brain injury, rest is important for recovery.
 Therefore, fatigue could be an appropriate response to heal and repair.
-Another, possible explanation could be slowing and dampened neural transmission due to the brain injury.
+Another possible explanation is slowing and dampened neural transmission due to the brain injury.

 Tips to cope with fatigue.